m3g/CellListMap.jl/docs/src/neighborlists.md

 ## In-place computation of neighbor lists

-If neighbor lists are computed within a interative scenario, it is interesting preallocate all the necessary data and just update the lists at every iteration.
+If neighbor lists are computed within a interactive scenario, it is interesting preallocate all the necessary data and just update the lists at every iteration.
 This can be achieved by constructing the `InPlaceNeighborList` object in advance.
 The performance gain of performing the operations in place might vary and may not be important for single runs, as the allocations do not dominate the computing time.